 - HTTPS (Hypertext Transfer Protocol over SSL) is a protocol used to encrypt the traffic between web browsers and servers.
 The HTTPS certificate controls the encrypted exchange of information. - The default administrator user root cannot be deleted. - If the password for root is lost or forgotten, the network camera must be reset to the factory default settings.
-See page 41. - A warning may pop up in the browser due to the fact that the certificate is self-signed and not signed by a Trusted Certificate Authority (CA).
+See page 32.